Community comes together to keep the lights on for one local tradition

 WINFIELD, Kan.
-(KSNW)-The community has come together to keep the lights on for one local tradition.
+(KSNW) – The community of Winfield has come together to keep the lights on for one local tradition.

 The Winfield Isle of Lights is a park filled with large displays to honor the holidays, but the pandemic made this year a bit challenging.